SUPPLEMENTAL MATERIALS FOR REMEMBER THE TITANS

 - It wasn't a rock that was thrown through Coach Boone's window; it was a toilet filled with human excrement.
 Coach Boone was enraged by this incident, but he didn't go out on his porch with a gun.
 He didn't own one.

 - When Coach Boone came to Alexandria, he moved into a previously all-white neighborhood.
 His neighbors offered to buy him out, telling him, "We don't want you here."
-Coach Boone declined and lives in the house to this day.
+Coach Boone declined.
 See Learning Guide to "A Raisin in the Sun."

 - In 1971, there were more than just three assistant coaches in the T.C.
 Williams football establishment.
 There were eight.
 After a victory in one big game, Coach Boone chartered a plane for the team's trip home.
 Football at T.C.
 Williams in 1971 was big business.